grange85/ahfow-www/_drafts/my-record-collection-115-dean-britta-sonic-souvenirs-cd.md

 - spectrum
 - pete kember
 ---
-Sonic Souvenirs was Dean & Britta's second release and contaiins Sonic Boom remixes of tracks from their first release _L'Avventura_, it is an absolute gem!
+Sonic Souvenirs was Dean & Britta's second release and contains Sonic Boom remixes of tracks from their first release _L'Avventura_, it is an absolute gem!

 {% ahfowimage "" "caption" %}